Pitzer College: Campus

 Most landscaping on the campus follows principles of xeriscaping.
 Several varieties of citrus and other fruit are grown throughout campus and an organic community garden, dedicated grove and chicken coop are located north of Mead Hall.
-The 10-acre John R. Rodman Arboretum, founded in 1984 in an attempt to save surviving native chaparral vegetation from demolition, is part of the campus.
+The 10-acre John R. Rodman Arboretum, an attempt to save surviving native chaparral vegetation from demolition, was founded in 1984.
 It contains 16 themed gardens with drought-tolerant, native landscaping.

 The campus also includes auditoriums, sports courts, and science buildings.

 Located directly northwest of the main campus, the Robert J. Bernard Biological Field Station, a resource of The Claremont Colleges, is an 86 acre nature preserve consisting of coastal sage scrub.

 The Outback Preserve, located in the northeast section of campus, occupies just over three acres of the John Rodman Arboretum.
-The Preserve is home to one of the rarest ecosystems in the world: Alluvial Sage Scrub.
-Undergoing ecological restoration as part of the Outback Restoration Project, the Preserve is a living-learning laboratory.
+The preserve is home to one of the rarest ecosystems in the world: Alluvial Sage Scrub.
+Undergoing ecological restoration as part of the Outback Restoration Project, the preserve is a living-learning laboratory.
 The project seeks to restore the Outback Preserve to a more intact alluvial sage scrub ecosystem, removing invasive plants and ensuring the success of native species.
 Each semester there are a small number of courses utilizing the Outback Preserve.
-Courses are open to all students at The Claremont Colleges.
+Courses are open to all students at the Claremont Colleges.

-The Firestone Center for Restoration EcologyPitzer owns and operates a 145 acre field station on secondary growth rainforest, the Firestone Center for Restoration Ecology.
+Pitzer owns and operates a 145 acre field station on secondary growth rainforest, the Firestone Center for Restoration Ecology.
 The facility is located approximately two kilometers east of Playa Dominical, Costa Rica.
 The property borders the Hacienda Barú nature reserve.
-The Center is home to programs in Pitzer's science, language and international studies curricula.
+The center is home to programs in Pitzer's science, language and international studies curricula.

 Rankings

-The U.S. News & World Report College and University rankings 2022-2023 edition ranks Pitzer College at the 33rd best national liberal arts college overall, and tied for 108th in "Top Performers on Social Mobility" out of 216 evaluated liberal arts colleges.
+The U.S. News & World Report College and University rankings 2025 edition ranks Pitzer College as tied for the 36th best national liberal arts college overall, and tied for 54th in "Top Performers on Social Mobility" out of 211 evaluated liberal arts colleges.
 In 2015, Pitzer was recognized nationally as the 8th most selective liberal arts college; 20th most selective among all college and universities; 44th in best freshmen retention rate; and 55th for highest proportion of classes with fewer than 20 students.

 In Forbes' 2019 college rankings, Pitzer was named 54th best among the 650 top-ranked colleges, universities and service academies in the U.S. In addition, Pitzer was named the 44th best private college, the 22nd best liberal arts college, and the 11th best college in the West.